bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 This will cause a different effect.

-Let\'s inspect the output A display skew almost like an italic letter but towards the other way be on the other hand looks normal but it is turned sideways by 20 degrees.
+Let&apos;s inspect the output A display skew almost like an italic letter but towards the other way be on the other hand looks normal but it is turned sideways by 20 degrees.